 George Earl Murray Cook

 Murray Cook was the general manager of the New York Yankees in 1983 and 1984 and of the Montreal Expos from 1984 to 1987 before leaving under a cloud of scandal.
-He later served a stint as GM of the Cincinnati Reds.
+He was inducted into the Canadian Baseball Hall of Fame in 2014.

 In the Heart of the Yankee Storm